Introducing Nomads Home: Lexidy’s Work From Anywhere Platform – Go Borderless Today! 🗂✅🖥

-How to Move to Italy: What You Need to Know
+How to Move to Italy: Everything You Need to Know

-People worldwide wonder, “is it possible to move to Italy?
-And if so, how?”
-If you are asking these questions, then you are in good company.
+Ever wondered about the possibility of moving to Italy?
+You’re certainly not alone!
+If you are asking this question, then you’re in good company.
 This blog will explain everything you need to know about how to move to Italy!
+Let’s get started.

-The main factor influencing whether you can move to Italy is your nationality.
+When it comes to moving to Italy, your nationality plays a crucial role.
 Your immigration status in Italy depends on several variables, including whether you are an EU citizen.
 This is particularly important for Americans as they consider Italy one of the top vacation destinations.

-U.S. citizens can live in Italy, with a couple of restrictions.
-First, suppose your parents or forefathers were born in Italy and immigrated to the United States.
-In that case, you may receive an Italian passport, which allows you to live in Italy without needing a visa or permanent residency.
+Thinking about living in Italy as a US citizen?
+Great choice!
+But there are a few things you need to consider.
+First, if your parents or ancestors were born in Italy and immigrated to the United States, you could qualify for an Italian passport.
+This means you can live in Italy without needing a visa or permanent residency.

-Enter Italy with a work permit or work visa, for example.
-You’ll receive a permesso di soggiorno per lavoro (residence permit for work reasons), or if you enter with a student visa, you’ll obtain a permesso di soggiorno per studio (residence permit for study reasons).
-The kind of visa you enter Italy with determines your permesso di soggiorno.
+There are a couple of routes you can take.
+One way to enter Italy is with a work permit or work visa.
+You’ll receive a permesso di soggiorno per lavoro (residence permit for work reasons) in that case.
+Another way is to enter with a student visa, in which case you’ll obtain a permesso di soggiorno per studio (residence permit for study reasons).
+Therefore, the kind of visa you enter Italy with determines your permesso di soggiorno.

-Obtaining a visa is more difficult compared to this.
-So let’s dive into the visa types with the most straightforward option first.
+Surprisingly, obtaining the visa itself can be more difficult than a residence permit.
+So let’s dive into the visa types starting with the most straightforward option.

 What is the Schengen Visa?

-You can get a Schengen Visa if you want to live in Italy for three months.
-US citizens don’t need to apply for a Schengen Visa as the border control will give it to you when you cross..
+You can get a Schengen Visa if you want to live in Italy for three months or less.
+Good news for US citizens.
+There’s no need to apply for a Schengen Visa separately.
+The border control will stamp in on your passport when you enter.
 This visa allows you to travel throughout Europe’s Schengen area to visit places like France, Germany, Austria, and more.

-So if you’re a Digital Nomad, you can stay in Italy and visit other parts of the Schengen area for 90 days.
-After three months, you must leave the Schengen area for at least another 90 days, so you can visit the UK, Turkey, or other countries in the world, before returning to Italy.
+So if you’re a Digital Nomad, you will be able to stay in Italy and visit other parts of the Schengen area for 90 days.
+After three months, you must leave the Schengen area for at least another 90 days.
+You’ve got some exciting options though – hop over to the UK, explore Turkey, or venture to countries outside of the Schengen Zone, before returning to Italy.

-However, if you plan to say for more than 90 days, life becomes a little more complex for non-EU citizens, like Americans, Canadians, and Australians.
+However, if you plan to stay for more than 90 days, life becomes a little more complex for non-EU citizens, like Americans, Canadians, and Australians.

 Learning about the Self-employment or Freelance Visa

-Italy does not sponsor visas for freelancers because they are not employees, so they created this visa.
-It’s ideal for Digital Nomads who plan to live in Italy for more than 90 days and puts people on the pathway to permanent residency.
+Unfortunately, Italy does not sponsor visas for freelancers because, well, they’re not exactly traditional employees.
+But in its place, they created this visa!
+It’s ideal for Digital Nomads who plan to live in Italy for more than 90 days and it has the bonus of putting people on the pathway to permanent residency (if you are interested in doing so at a later date).

-However, like many permits, there are limitations.
-There is a yearly quota for the number of visas that are available each year, so late applicants may be left disappointed.
-Each year, the immigration authorities unveil the “decreto-flussi,” as it is known.
+However, like many permits, the Freelance Visa has its limitations.
+There is a yearly quota for the number of visas that are available each year, so late applicants may be left disappointed until the following year.
+Every year, the immigration authorities unveil the updated “decreto-flussi,” as it is known.

 To apply for this visa, you will need to have: